-Tax Law is the specialty area of law that deals with the federal and state laws and regulations governing personal taxes and estate planning, business taxes and even tax preparation.
+Tax Law is the specialized area of law that deals with the federal and state laws and regulations governing personal taxes and estate taxes, business taxes and even tax preparation.

 If you own a business it is essential to make sure you have a qualified tax attorney or professional accountant to help you manage your tax liabilities, to make sure you pay your taxes properly, to come up with tax strategies that will help you maximize your deductions and help you make sure you pay the minimum amount possible in taxes.